 Undoubtedly the most important component of JD's ecosystem second only to the core e-commerce business itself, JD Logistics plays a crucial role in driving JD's business success and is a key area of focus for the company's future growth.

 JD Logistics was officially established in April 2017 with the goal of providing integrated supply chain and logistic services to businesses across a wide range of industries, not necessarily just those in e-commerce.
-Some of these solutions include warehousing management, transportation, delivery, after-sales service, and cloud-based service and data analytics.
+Some of these solutions include warehouse management, transportation, delivery, after-sales service, and cloud-based service and data analytics.
 Starting in October 2018, JD Logistics opened up its logistics network to consumers by offering parcel delivery services to users in specific regions.

 JD claims that JD Logistics is the largest player in China's integrated supply chain logistics services market in terms of total revenue in 2020.
 During that year, JD Logistics served more than 190,000 corporate customers with approximately 90% of the total online retail orders processed through its network being delivered on the same day or on the day after the order was placed.